 The most free-flowing clash between the sides in years.

-When Everton and Stoke last met at Goodison, back in March, it was a 90 minutes best described as ‘laboured’, Kevin Mirallas’ fine solo winner the one moment of beauty in a yawn-fest between two very well-drilled, if somewhat cautious sides.
+last met at Goodison, back in March, it was a 90 minutes best described as ‘laboured’, Kevin Mirallas’ fine solo winner the one moment of beauty in a yawn-fest between two very well-drilled, if somewhat cautious sides.
 The 1-0 scoreline came as no surprise, with it now being nine meetings between the clubs since more than two goals were scored.

 - Everton 3-3 Liverpool (Prem)